How Mozart, the Vatican, and centuries of mistakes resulted in one of the greatest pieces of music ever written.

 But that wasn’t the end of the story.
 In 1831, Felix Mendelssohn decided to make his own transcription — and the version he heard happened to be sung higher than originally intended (a fourth higher, to be precise).

-So, whenever you hear Allegri’s Miserere today, remember how lucky you are — lucky that the Mozarts chose a good time to visit Rome, lucky that Mendelssohn woke up one day and fancied doing a bit of transcription, and lucky that one of Grove’s early editors had a momentary lapse of concentration.
+So, whenever you hear Allegri’s Miserere today, remember how lucky you are — lucky that the Mozarts chose a good time to visit Rome, lucky that Mendelssohn transcribed it up a fourth, and lucky that one of Grove’s early editors had a momentary lapse of concentration.